 One thing you can do to liven up a family stroll for the kids is geocaching.
 Geocaching is a game where people have hidden containers, called geocaches, in parks and natural areas, and posted the GPS coordinates on the geocaching.com website.
 You can get the coordinates and tell the kids that you’re going on a treasure hunt!
 Caches can differ but a basic cache will have a logbook for you to sign, info sheet about geocaching, and some trading items.
 The basic rule is take something, leave something; so bring along some dollar-store treasures to leave if you think your kids will be interested in taking a trading item from the cache.

 Getting into geocaching can be fairly easy.
-If you don’t want to shell out for a GPS unit, there are a lot of smartphones with a GPS built in these days (we use our iPhones).
+If you don’t want to shell out for a GPS unit, there are a lot of smartphones with a GPS built-in these days (we use our iPhones) and an easy app.
 Go to geocaching.com, pick a geocache to find, input the coordinates of your first target into your caching app or GPS, and head out on an adventure!

 Obviously, with kids, actually finding the cache is a big part of the fun.
 Some of them are pretty tricky though, so how do you choose the right one to go after?
 On each cache page, there are several things to look for to help you choose a good one.
 Each page will have size and difficulty ratings.
 The bigger the size and the lower the difficulty rating, the better it is to find with your kids (especially if your kids are still little!).
 On the cache page there is an “Attributes” section, which will tell you if it’s kid-friendly or stroller-accessible.
 Another thing to look at is the comments left at the bottom of the page.
 If quite a few people have left a note that they haven’t been able to find it, it may be missing or damaged, and could prove a frustrating experience for your kids.